autopi-io/documentation/docs/hardware/accessories/doip-install.md

 ### Step 2 – Prepare the DoIP HAT

-Attach the two **6.5 mm plastic spacers** to the DoIP HAT PCB using the provided plastic screws.
+Secure the two **6.5 mm plastic spacers** to the DoIP HAT PCB using the provided plastic screws.

-Ensure the spacers are firmly mounted and aligned with the mounting holes.
+Verify that the spacers are securely mounted and properly aligned with the mounting holes.

 <p align="center">
   <img